omerfarukyuce/Coffee-Sales-EDA-and-Prediction/README.md

 # ☕ Coffee Sales Analysis and Forecasting Project

-This project analyzes sales data from a coffee shop and uses various machine learning models to predict future sales.
+This repository contains a comprehensive analysis and forecasting project based on a coffee sales dataset .
+The project includes data preprocessing, exploratory data analysis (EDA), time series forecasting, and regression modeling to understand trends and predict future sales.

 ## 📊 Project Summary